MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

 - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to update customized apps in Microsoft Teams.
+description: Learn how to update apps in Microsoft Teams.
 ---

-# Update custom apps in Microsoft Teams
+# Update apps in Microsoft Teams

 In most cases, after you publish an app update, the new version automatically appears for users.
 However, there are some updates to the <a href="/microsoftteams/platform/resources/schema/manifest-schema" target="_blank">Microsoft Teams manifest</a> that require user acceptance to complete: